 Giving up smoking takes work, but you don't have to do this alone.

-Use these helpful tips and tools.
+Use these.
 You can try apps, texting programs, or whatever works for you.

 Ask your doctor or pharmacist for help on how to quit.

 Don’t have a doc?
 Setting up a new appointment with a primary care doctor is a great place to start.
 If you can, take a loved one along to your appointment — they can be another pair of ears, take notes and help you feel supported.

 Your urologist and oncologist will be most focused on your prostate cancer care.
 You can also ask them about your heart health and how your cancer treatment may impact your heart.
 When starting a new treatment for cancer, ask your doctor how it will affect your heart disease risk.